Facts, Identification & Control

 Swarmers

 In late spring or early summer, Formosan colonies may produce swarms of winged males and females called reproductives.
 They are about 15 mm long, including their wings.
-They can be differentiated from winged ants by their straight antennae, equal-length front and hind wings, as well as their straight-sided waist
+They can be differentiated from winged ants by their straight antennae, equal-length front and hind wings, as well as their straight-sided waist.

-Where do they live?
+Where do Formosan termites live?

 Formosan termites are a type of subterranean termite that nests within the soil.
 They invade structures from the soil directly through wood to ground contact, or using mud tubes they construct up from the soil.
 Formosan termites also can construct a carton which helps retain moisture in the nest.
 This can allow them to build nests that do not require them to return to the soil like most subterranean termites.

-What do they eat?
+What do Formosan termites eat?

 Like all termites, they consume cellulose material such as wood.